tomjoht/learnapidoc/_docs/rest_api_specifications/openapi_tutorial/pubapis_openapi_tutorial_overview.md

   bird: Quail
 ```

-In this code, `countries` contains an object called `united_states`, which contains an object called `california`, which contains several properties:
+In the following code, `countries` contains an object called `united_states`, which contains an object called `california`, which contains several properties with string values:

 ```yaml
 countries: